STV Sports Centre

 STV Sports Centre was a Scottish regional sports stand, covering the two STV franchise areas of Northern and Central Scotland.
-The strand was produced the STV News department in Glasgow (STV Central), with contributions from STV North's news team in Aberdeen.
+The strand was produced by the STV News department in Glasgow (STV Central), with contributions from STV North's news team in Aberdeen.

 Until May 2011, Sports Centre aired two different programmes: Friday Night Football, broadcast on Friday nights at 10:30pm, and Magners League Rugby – airing on Sundays straight after the late ITV News bulletin.

 Short Sports Centre news bulletins also aired on Monday – Thursday nights at 10:35pm during the late regional bulletins from STV News.

 The first series of STV Sports Centre, launched just two years after the long-running Scotsport was axed, featured interviews, special reports, analysis, a preview of the weekend's football and competitions.
-Gerry McCulloch and Sheelagh McLaren were the main co-hosts, Stefani Dailly and Chris Harvey acted as relief presenters in their absence.
+Gerry McCulloch and Sheelagh McLaren were the main co-hosts, with Stefani Dailly and Chris Harvey as relief presenters in their absence.